Sustainability in our

 All advantages

-- Participation in the weekly programme with a variety of cultural, sports and hiking activities.
+- Participation in the weekly programme with cultural, sports and hiking activities

 Please note

-- The South Tyrol Guest Pass Almencard/Mobilcard is a personal card and therefore not transferable.
+- The South Tyrol Guest Pass (Almencard/Mobilcard) is personal and non-transferable.

-- The Pass is available to all guests aged 6 and over.
-Children under six travel free of charge.
+- The card is valid from the age of 6.
+Children under 6 travel free of charge.